JoeyRussoniello/frosts/docs/api_reference/dataframe_index.md

 ## Methods

-The methods of the frosts.DataFrame class are organized into five main categories, each with its own dedicated page for detailed documentation:
+The methods of the `fr.DataFrame` class are organized into five main categories, each with its own dedicated page for detailed documentation:

 - [Basic Operations](df_methods/basic_operations.md): Methods for accessing and modifying the DataFrame.
 - [Filtering](df_methods/filtering.md): Methods for selecting and filtering rows based on conditions.